Financial Advisor in Durham, NC

 In general, there are three common ways for financial advisors to be compensated:

-1. Commission-Based: Advisors who earn through commissions earn their income through commissions on the financial products they offer, such as mutual funds.
-This fee structure can lead to a potential conflict of interest, as the advisor could be motivated to suggest options that generate higher commissions instead of those that are most suited to your financial goals.
+1. Commission-Based: Advisors who earn through commissions earn their income through commissions on the products they sell, such as mutual funds.
+This fee structure can create a potential conflict of interest, as the advisor could be motivated to suggest options that generate higher commissions rather than those that best meet your needs.
 These advisors are typically held to the suitability standard as opposed to the fiduciary standard, which means they have to advise on products that can aid in achieving your goals, but not necessarily the ones best suited to your needs.

-2. Fee-Only: Fee-only advisors are compensated directly by their clients for the advice and services they provide and do not receive any commissions from product sales.
-This compensation can take several forms, including hourly rates assets under management (AUM).
-This model is frequently regarded as more clear and aligned with the client's best interests, as it minimizes conflicts of interest related to product sales.
+2. Fee-Only: Fee-only advisors are compensated straightforwardly by clients for the advice and services they provide and do not receive any commissions from product sales.
+This compensation can take various shapes, including hourly rates assets under management (AUM).
+This model is often seen as more clear and in line with the client's best interests, as it reduces conflicts of interest related to product sales.

-3. Fee-Based: Fee-based advisors use a combination of client-paid fees and commissions from selling financial products.
-While this model offers a mix of the fee-only and commission-based structures, fee-based advisors generally also have a fiduciary duty, which means that even if they get commission from certain products, they must disclose that information to the client and are not allowed to recommend those products unless they sincerely believe they are in the client's best interests.
+3. Fee-Based: Fee-based advisors use a combination of fees paid by the client and commissions from selling financial products.
+While this model offers a blend of the fee-only and commission-based structures, fee-based advisors typically also have a fiduciary duty, which means that even if they get commission from certain products, they must reveal this to the client and are not allowed to recommend those products unless they sincerely believe they are in the client's best interests.

 Correct Capital's Financial Advisory Services in Durham, NC

 Correct Capital is distinguished in the Durham, NC financial advisory landscape for its customized approach to wealth management and financial planning.
-Recognizing that not all clients have the same starting point or the same goals, we offer three different service models to our clients in Durham, NC:
+Recognizing that not all clients have the same starting point or the same goals, we offer a variety of service models to our clients in Durham, NC:

 One-Time Financial Plan (best for validators)

-This service model is ideal for those who are seeking the insights and advice a financial advisor can offer without the continuous oversight.
-This service is great for individuals who largely feel good about managing their finances but seek professional validation to ensure they're setting their money up for success in the best way.
-Our team performs a thorough review of your current financial situation, supplying you with a detailed plan that addresses your specific goals, concerns, and opportunities for growth.
+This service model is best for those who are looking for the insights and advice a financial advisor can offer without the continuous oversight.
+This service is great for individuals who are largely confident in managing their finances but desire professional insight to confirm they're doing things the right way.
+Our team performs a thorough review of your financial landscape, supplying you with a detailed plan that addresses your specific goals, concerns, and opportunities for growth.

 Subscription (best for collaborators)

-Our subscription service caters to individuals who appreciate ongoing guidance and advice as their financial situation evolves, or when they have specific questions about something related to their finances.
-This model offers monthly insights from our financial advisors, quarterly meetings, and availability on an as-needed basis.
-While we won't be managing your portfolio, we'll strive to look for opportunities to help you flourish financially.
+Our subscription service is designed for people who value ongoing guidance and advice as their financial situation changes, or when they have specific questions about something related to their finances.
+This model offers monthly updates from our financial advisors, quarterly meetings, and open availability if the need ever arises.
+While we will not manage your investments for you, we'll strive to look for opportunities to help you save and grow your wealth.

 Wealth Management (best for delegators)

-Our wealth management service model is for clients who choose to hand over the management of their investments and financial planning to professionals.
-This includes active portfolio management, comprehensive financial strategizing, and forward-looking guidance on a wide range of financial matters — from tax strategies and preparing for retirement to estate considerations and beyond.
-Our wealth management clients enjoy peace of mind, knowing that every aspect of their financial well-being is being overseen by a dedicated team of professionals dedicated to maximizing their wealth and achieving their financial goals.
+Our wealth management service model is for clients who choose to delegate the management of their investments and financial planning to professionals.
+This includes active investment management, strategic financial planning, and proactive advice on a wide range of financial matters — from tax strategies and retirement planning to estate planning and beyond.
+Our wealth management clients enjoy peace of mind, knowing that every aspect of their financial well-being is being overseen by a dedicated team of professionals dedicated to maximizing their wealth and realizing their financial goals.

 Why Choose Correct Capital as Your Durham, NC Financial Advisor?

-Correct Capital is a premier choice for individuals and families in Durham, NC looking for trusted, professional financial guidance.
+Correct Capital is a leading choice for individuals and families in Durham, NC looking for reliable, expert financial guidance.
 Here's why choosing Correct Capital can make a profound difference in your financial journey:

-• We're Fiduciary Advisors: As fiduciaries, we are legally obligated to put your interests first.
-This commitment ensures that every piece of advice, every investment recommendation, and every strategic decision we make on your behalf is done in a way that aligns most closely with your goals.
+• We're Fiduciary Advisors: As fiduciaries, Correct Capital is legally obligated to act in your best interests.
+This commitment guarantees that every piece of advice, every investment recommendation, and every strategic decision we make on your behalf is carried out in a way that aligns most closely with your goals.

 • Our I.O.U.
-Promise: Every piece of guidance we offer is independent, objective, and unbiased.
-Being independent signifies we aren't tied to any financial institution or product, allowing us the freedom to choose the best investments and strategies for you.
+Promise: All the advice we offer is independent, objective, and unbiased.
+Being independent means we are not tied to any financial institution or product, allowing us the freedom to choose the best investments and strategies for you.

-• Professional Credentials: We are a Registered Investment Advisor (RIA), which gives us the ability access to a wide variety of investment solutions and research.
+• Our Qualifications: We are a Registered Investment Advisor (RIA), which gives us the ability access to a wide variety of investment solutions and research.
 Our advisor team includes a couple of CERTIFIED FINANCIAL PLANNER™ professionals, an Accredited Investment Fiduciary (AIF®), an Enrolled Agent, and a CPA.
-Additionally, our retirement consultants and financial portfolio managers have over 100 years of combined experience.
+Moreover, our retirement consultants and financial portfolio managers boast over 100 years of combined experience.

-• Proactivity is Our Approach: Our advisors believe that the most valuable way to create long-term financial security is to anticipate trends and lead, rather than follow.
-Leveraging the latest data and software to analyze trends, our aim is to craft the most appropriate strategy for your needs.
+• We Are Proactive: Our advisors believe that the most valuable way to create long-term financial security is to anticipate trends and lead, rather than follow.
+Leveraging the latest data and software to analyze trends, we prepare the most appropriate strategy for your needs.

-• Continuous Learning Opportunities: We offer at Correct Capital quarterly webinars and workshops aimed at keeping you up-to-date and engaged with your financial health.
-Our dedication to client education ensures that you are well-equipped to make informed decisions alongside your advisor.
+• Ongoing Education and Resources: We offer at Correct Capital quarterly webinars and workshops aimed at keeping you up-to-date and engaged with your financial health.
+Our commitment to client education guarantees that you are fully prepared to make informed decisions together with your advisor.

-Choosing Correct Capital as your financial advisor in Durham, NC means joining forces with a team dedicated to your financial success.
-Our expertise, fiduciary commitment, and custom-tailored approach to financial planning and investment management make us the ideal partner for individuals and families looking to achieve their financial goals and safeguard their future.
+Choosing Correct Capital as your financial advisor in Durham, NC means joining forces with a team committed to your financial success.
+Our experience, fiduciary commitment, and custom-tailored approach to financial planning and investment management make us the ideal partner for individuals and families looking to achieve their financial goals and secure their future.

 Other services we offer in Durham, NC include: